Consumer Theory

 Utility Function

 That is more is better than less.
-An indifference curve of a utility function is the line representing all combinations of x and y which result in the same value of the utility function.
-In the example above the points (3,4) and (4,3) lie on the same indifference curve.
+An indifference curve of a utility function is the line representing all combinations of and which result in the same value of the utility function.
+In the example above the points and lie on the same indifference curve.
 To keep the calculus as simple as possible we shall use concave utility functions.
 Concave utility functions have indifference curves of the following form:

 Optimization Model